 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-The antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday of September.
-After the collect of the Sunday commemorations were sung of the preceding Office of the Beheading of St. John the Baptist, of St. Rose of Lima and of SS Felix and Audactus.
+The antiphon on the Magnificat was In omnibus his for the Saturday before the second Sunday of September.
+After the collect of the Sunday a commemoration was sung of St. Nicholas of Tolentino.
 The Suffrage was omitted as were the Dominical preces at Compline.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
-In the first nocturn the lessons are the Incipit of the Book of Job.
+In the first nocturn the lessons continue to be read from the Book of Job.
 In the second nocturn the lessons are from St. Gregory's Book of Morals.
 In the third nocturn the homily on St. Matthew's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday commemorations are sung of St. Rose of Lima and of SS Felix and Audactus.
+After the collect of the Sunday a commemoration is sung of St. Nicholas of Tolentino.
 The Suffrage is omitted.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are omitted due to the occurring double feast.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Rose, the third collect is of SS Felix and Adauctus.
+The Gloria is sung, the second collect is of St. Nicholas of Tolentino, today there is no third collect.
 The Creed is sung and the preface is of the Holy Trinity.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following Office of St. Raymund Nonnatus and of St. Rose of Lima.
+After the collect of the Sunday commemorations are sung of the following Office of SS.
+Protus & Hyacinth and of St. Nicholas.
 The Suffrage is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal